 Kristin and her mom admiring the gown before her late-August wedding in 2011.

-"I saved it for our daughters who are now 20 and 23.
+"I saved it for our daughters, who are now 20 and 23 years old, respectively.
 I thought one of them might use it someday.
 [Now] I wish I hadn’t attached so much sentimental value to the dress and simply let them play ‘dress up’ with it while they were young — it would have been fun for them.
-My youngest said she would take it but to her, it just looks…well, dead!" —Laura Jajko
+My youngest said she would take it, but to her, it just looks…well, dead!" —Laura Jajko

 Laura plans to wear her wedding dress again for her 25th anniversary this November.

-"My ex-fiancée was in the military and it didn't work out (obviously)…but as I head into my big day with the right man for me, I am able to reflect and I have a whole new perspective and respect for those women who are able to walk with their military men through all of the ups and downs.
+"My ex-fiancé was in the military and it didn't work out.
+However, as I head into my big day with the right man for me, I am able to reflect and I have a whole new perspective and respect for those women who are able to walk with their military men through all of the ups and downs.
 Many times, this doesn't include having a lot of money or time for a wedding.
-I plan to donate my dress to [Brides Across America], in honor of those strong women who brave the Army life that did not work for me.” —Hope Alcocer, Wedding Planner
+I plan to donate my dress to Brides Across America, in honor of those strong women who brave the Army life that did not work for me.” —Hope Alcocer, Wedding Planner

 "When [my mother] passed away, I found [her wedding dress] perfectly preserved in a box.
 It was one of those cool knee-length dresses that were so popular in the '60s.
 I contacted a prop house in Hollywood and donated it to them.
 It was a really great dress that I’m sure would be perfect for a movie or TV show, and I thought it was a great way to have the dress live on.
 I'm still hoping to see it in a movie wedding scene someday!" —Susan Dimezza